American-Institutes-for-Research/dsaa-ncme-2024/CURRICULUM.md

 ![Click on Book project using bookdown](resources\bookdown-project.png)

-We see that we've been given an example book with all the requisite files.
-If you want you can edit the `.Rmd` files directly and have a functioning book ready to go, but for data documentation purposes, we will dive a little deeper.
+We now have an example book with all the requisite files.
+If you want you can simply edit the `.Rmd` files the same way you would edit a Word document and have a functioning book ready to go, but for data documentation purposes, we will dive a little deeper.

 ## Navigating bookdown